JuliaMath/DoubleFloats.jl/docs/src/appropriate.md

 ### how it is used

+For purposes of computation, use the `FastDouble` type just as you use the `Double` type.

+The results should be mapped into the underlying floating point type you have used.

+## Use one or the other

 It is unwise to provide a mix of `Double` and `FastDouble` to the same flow.

 This design provides that `Accuracy` subsume `Performance`.
 Once given reason